Newbury Park Post Office: History

 Egbert Starr Newbury moved with his wife and child from Santa Barbara to the Conejo Valley in 1874, where he built his home at the present day site of the Thousand Oaks Civic Arts Plaza.
 As there was no official place to send or receive mail, Newbury decided to apply to the federal government for a post office.
 On July 16, 1875, the post office opened in a tent outside Newbury's home, and Newbury became the first postmaster in the Conejo Valley.
 When the stage company, Coast Line Stage Company, abandoned their route through Conejo Valley in 1876, mail was only a few times per week by various people on government contract.
 Following the devastating drought of 1876-77, the Newbury family left the Conejo Valley, and the location of the post office changed many times.
 For ten years it was located in the eastern end of the Conejo Valley, in the homes of various ranchers, however still called the Newbury Park Post Office.
 The Timberville Post Office was established in today's Newbury Park in 1888, in order to serve the small community of Timberville, centered around the Grand Union Hotel and the Timber School.

-As there were two post offices in the Conejo Valley in 1891, postmasters James Skelton of the east end and G. W. Hepner of the west end, petitioned to have both offices consolidated with a proposed location half-way between the two.
+As there were two post offices in the Conejo Valley in 1891, postmasters James Skelton of the east end and G. W. Hepner of the west end, petitioned to have both offices consolidated with a proposed location halfway between the two.
 An agreement was reached on June 21, 1893, and the chosen location for the combined post offices was on Richard Orville Hunt's Salto Ranch, near the present-day Lynn Road and Hillcrest Drive.
 The name "Newbury Park Post Office" was retained, and Mr. Hunt was the postmaster with his wife Mary Jane as his assistant.
 After 17 years on the Hunt Ranch near present-day The Oaks mall, it was moved in 1908 to a shop owned by William Knowlton located near Conejo Hotel on Newbury Road.
 It was operated by William and his sister Sarah until 1924, when it moved into a tiny 10-by-12 foot structure at 1200 Newbury Road, with one electric light and no running water.

 For 29 years the post office remained at the same Newbury Road location, until 1953 when it was moved farther north up Newbury Road into larger quarters.
 A new post office building was erected at 1602 Newbury Road, where the office was dedicated on May 26, 1968.
 The post office moved from Stagecoach Plaza on Newbury Road to a U.S. Postal Service-owned annex in a business park at 3401 Grande Vista Drive on June 22, 2013.